BBB - A+ Rating - the best there is

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Where did the Irish McCormack family come from?
 What is the Irish McCormack family crest and coat of arms?
-When did the McCormack family first arrive in the United States?
 Where did the various branches of the family go?
 What is the McCormack family history?While many Irish names are familiar, their past incarnations are often shrouded in mystery, reflecting the ancient Gaelic heritage of their bearers.
 The original Gaelic form of the name McCormack is Mac Cormaic, derived from the forename Cormac.